Skip to main content

 Slashing Parameters:

-• We will implement slashing parameters for solvers, relayers/sequencers, and block producers to disincentivize misbehavior.
+• We will implement slashing parameters for solvers to disincentivize misbehavior.
+Our plan is to implement EigenLayer's products for this.